goodbomb/angular-gulp-browserify-starter/README.md

 ### Routes, Controllers and TemplateURLs
+NOTE: When creating controllers and services/factories, always follow the proper naming convention of starting with an uppercase letter.
+Everything else can use camelCase.

 1) Default AngularJS applications tend to use the ```angular-route``` plugin that makes use of a main ```ng-view``` directive in the index.html file and standard ```href``` tags for links.
 This application is using the ```angular-ui-router``` plugin for better route nesting and greater customizability.
 It makes use of a main ```ui-view``` directive instead of ```ng-view``` and uses an ```sref``` tag for links instead of the normal ```href``` tag.
 Check out the official documentation for more details: https://github.com/angular-ui/ui-router

 2) Due to the modularity of this application structure, standard routing parameters aren't being used.
 In most examples, routes make use of ```TemplateURL``` and ```controller``` like so: